 Brook the Southern Sea Otter

-At twenty-one, Brook is the oldest female southern sea otter living at a zoo or aquarium.
-She is known for her regal manner and photogenic looks.
+At twenty-one, Brook was the oldest female southern sea otter living at a zoo or aquarium.
+She was known for her regal manner and photogenic looks.
+Brook passed away on January 29, 2019, and will be greatly missed.

 Charlie the Southern Sea Otter